SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/JS210_CourseNotes.md

    - if the user pushes the `OK` button, `prompt` returns the entered value as a String, which can be empty
    - if the user pushed the `Cancel` button, `prompt` returns `null` whatever the input was

+var a;      // a is declared but is empty, as it has not been set to a value. typeof(a);  // "undefined"

+a.name;     // TypeError: Cannot read property 'name' of undefined

+a = 1;
+a();        // TypeError: Property 'a' is not a function

 ## The Call Stack